IMDb RATING

 Did you know

-- TriviaThe book "Brave New World" that this movie's based on has been banned in many places, including Ireland in 1932.
-It was Huxley's 5th novel.
-It was also based on many people, including Freud and Jung, and each character is based off of someone as well.
-Also, the book has many references to Shakespeare, and some of his banned works.
+- TriviaThe book "Brave New World" that this movie is based on has been banned in many places, including Ireland in 1932.
+It was Huxley's fifth novel.
+It was also based on many people, including Freud and Jung, and each character is based on someone.
+The book also makes many references to Shakespeare and some of his banned works.

 - ConnectionsReferenced in Gen RX (2014)